 The question of affordability usually relates closely to one of the other major factors in choosing your neighborhood — your commute and whether you prefer not to own a car.

-The good news is that Philadelphia ranks as the 5th best city for living without a car and the 4th most walkable city, according to Redfin and Walk Score, respectively.
+The good news is that Philadelphia ranks as the 5th best city for living without a car and the 8th most walkable city, according to Redfin and Walk Score, respectively.
 Strong transit run by SEPTA (Southeastern Pennsylvania Transportation Authority) is a big part of the picture, with extensive bus, subway, and commuter rail systems serving Bucks, Chester, Delaware, Montgomery, and Philadelphia counties.
-There’s also PATCO, also known as the Speedline, a rapid transit system which runs between Philadelphia and Camden County, New Jersey.
+There’s also PATCO, also known as the Speedline, a rapid transit system that runs between Philadelphia and Camden County, New Jersey.

 Philadelphia Neighborhoods Map